floressuarezalvaro/Agile_Project/README.md

 ## Summary

-- Combining HTML, CSS and Javascript this application uses multiple APIs to allow the user to search for popular music videos and translate English and Spanish in the comment box
+- Combining HTML, CSS and Javascript this application uses multiple APIs to allow the user to search for the top videos per selected country and translates English and Spanish in the comment box
 - Javascript is used to make dynamic changes to an HTML document A drop down menu
 - The user can select a country to view the most popular music videos in that area